 Later down the line we may be able to arrange a larger Scottish Meet which can include a hike in the area, making wild guesses on which trees are “ours”.
 Of course, picking the best sites for the new trees may mean it may be spread across the whole area.
 In which case, no matter!
 It’s all about the contribution.

-The second programme was selected from a number offered by Carbon Footprint.
+The second programme has so far been selected from a number offered by Carbon Footprint.
 During our research, we realised that UK based programmes were split with overseas ones as standard, but clarity on how this was split isn’t readily available for many.
 Carbon Footprint is fortunately pretty clear, offering 1 tree in the UK per tonne of CO2 offsetting overseas.

 Of course, as the Carbon Footprint programmes are ‘buy-as-you-go’, the selected programme (or programmes) can be reviewed every year and we look forward to hearing back from members on their thoughts.